 The optional Everest scenic flight is offered on the morning of day 2 or day 9 (subject to availability) so if you’d like to book this please ensure that you onward flight on day 9 does not depart before midday.

 Prices & Dates

 Departure dates noted with a 'G' are guaranteed to operate.
 All other departure dates are guaranteed with a minimum of 2 persons.
-Prices shown are per person travelling.
-'Twin/Double' prices per person apply when there are 2 people travelling, sharing a room.
-The 'Single supplement' applies for single travellers who require their own room and needs to be added to the 'Twin/Double' price.
+Prices shown are per person when there are 2 persons sharing a room.
+The 'Single supplement' applies for single travellers who require their own room and needs to be added to the 'Per Person' price.
 If you are happy to be paired up with another single traveller of the same sex on your tour, this can be arranged provided there is another single traveller booked on the tour date of your choosing.
 If a roommate cannot be found the single room supplement will apply.Read More

 Mulberry Hotel, Kathmandu

 The Mulberry Hotel is an inviting oasis in the heart of Kathmandu.
 The elegant rooms are bright and airy with complimentary WiFi.
 Guests have a choice of two dining venues at the hotel with a rooftop infinity pool, spa and wellness centre to take advantage of also.
 The hotel is conveniently located in the popular entertainment district of Thamel and a 30 minute drive from the airport.